matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 If the pepper does not match the server's, the server should return a `400 M_INVALID_PARAM`.

-No parameter changes will be made to /bind, but identity servers should keep a hashed value for each address it knows about in order to process lookups quicker.
-It is the recommendation that this is done during the act of binding.
-Be wary that these hashes will need to be changed whenever the server's pepper is rotated.
+No parameter changes will be made to /bind.

 ## Fallback considerations

-`v1` versions of these endpoints may be disabled at the discretion of the implementation, and should return a HTTP 404 if so.
+`v1` versions of these endpoints may be disabled at the discretion of the implementation, and should return a HTTP 403 if so.

 If an identity server is too old and a HTTP 404, 405 or 501 is received when accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.
-However, clients should be aware that plain-text 3PIDs are required, and MUST ask for user consent to send 3PIDs in plain-text, and be clear about where they are being sent to.
+However, clients should be aware that plain-text 3PIDs are required, and SHOULD ask for user consent to send 3PIDs in plain-text, and be clear about where they are being sent to.